-In line with the enhanced dividend policy, the Directors are pleased to propose that a final dividend of 2.15p per Ordinary Share, in respect of the year ended 30 November 2024, be paid on 9 May 2025 to Shareholders who are on the register at 28 March 2025.
-This will bring the annual dividend to 3.15p per Ordinary Share, representing a yield of 6% based on the NAV per Ordinary Share at the immediately preceding year end.
-Since the Company's launch, and after receipt of the proposed final dividend, a total of 102.87p per Ordinary Share will have been paid in tax free distributions.
-It should be noted that payment of a dividend reduces the NAV of the Company by the total amount of the distribution.
+As previously noted, this has been a successful period for private company exits and, in line with the enhanced dividend policy, the Directors are pleased to propose that a final dividend of 1.00p per Ordinary Share, in respect of the year ended 30 November 2024, be paid on 9 May 2025 to Shareholders who are on the register at 28 March 2025.
+This will bring the annual dividend to 2.00p per Ordinary Share, representing a yield of 6.15% based on the NAV at the immediately preceding year end.
+Since the Company's launch, and after receipt of the proposed final dividend, a total of 54.00p per Ordinary Share will have been paid in tax free distributions.
+It should be noted that payment of a dividend reduces the NAV by the total amount of the distribution.